As far as I remember, Almas is the only girl — after Tina and Leonie — I have troubled the most in school.

 Neither she nor I had forgotten the heinous moment.

-Today, we have become good friends.
+Today, we’ve become good friends.
 I went to visit her the other day.
 She welcomed me with a warm hug.
 She’s a religious woman now and has no space for false ego.

 Her eyes had joy in them.